ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement |

 Each year the Board conducts a performance evaluation.
-An informal internal Board evaluation was conducted in 2024.
-Further information on the process is provided in the Remuneration and Nomination Committee Report of our 2024 Annual Report.
-In 2025, the Board intends to carry out a more detailed internal Board performance review, the results of which will be reported in the 2025 Annual Report. |
+An internal Board evaluation was conducted in 2025.
+Further information on the process is provided in the Remuneration and Nomination Committee Report of our 2025 Annual Report. |

 9 |